noaa-nwfsc/Skagit-IBM/README.md

     - The environment data, including the map definition, recruitment data, and hydrology data

         For information on the format of these parameters see [CONFIG_README.md](CONFIG_README.md)

+## Release Notes

+See [RELEASE_NOTES.md](RELEASE_NOTES.md) for documentation about major changes or additions to the model's feature set.